 2. The SEAL SM server authorizes the requestor and validates the request.
 If the request is authorized, the SEAL SM server determines one or more registered SM data source(s) according to the discovery filters.

 The SEAL SM server evaluates if the SM data source location is in accordance with the area of interest included in the discovery request to determine the SM data source(s).
-The SEAL SM server can obtain UE location information from the 3GPP core network by invoking the 3GPP Core Network Location Services exposed by the NEF as described in 3GPP TS 23.273 [6] and 3GPP TS 23.502 [5], or by invoking the SEAL Location Management APIs as described in 3GPP TS 23.434 [4].
+The SEAL SM server can obtain UE location information and velocity information from the 3GPP core network by invoking the 3GPP Core Network Location Services exposed by the NEF as described in 3GPP TS 23.273 [6] and 3GPP TS 23.502 [5], or by invoking the SEAL Location Management APIs as described in 3GPP TS 23.434 [4].